nuxtus/directus-extension-timesheet/README.md

 6. Restart directus
 7. (optional) You can change the collection that the timesheets record time against by visiting the Timesheets > Settings and manualling changing the settings
 8. (optional) If you wish to calculate 9 day fortnights, set each users nineDayFortnight field.
 It should be set to the LAST start of the 9DF for this staff member.
+9. (optional) Create a "manual trigger" flow on the leave collection.
+Add the "Approve Leave" operation to the flow.
+This will allow users to approve leave.

 Note: If using Docker you may want to add the extension to the volumes via directus -> volumes, add: `- ./node_-_modules/directus-extension-timesheet/dist:/directus/extensions/directus-extension-timesheet`